bootdotdev/blog/content/education/vibe-code-hell.md

 >
 > ChatGPT: "If YouTube is mostly driving view-through conversions, then the in-platform ROAS of 1.5 is heavily underreporting.
 Your true ROAS is higher because many assisted and view-through conversions aren't being fully captured outside of YouTube's own attribution model.
 In practice, your actual ROAS is likely closer to 2–3x"
 >
 > Me: "But surely some of those conversions would have happened anyway right?
-Like, they would have happened anyway?
 So shouldn't my true iROAS be even lower than 1.5?"
 >
 > ChatGPT: "Correct — not all view-through conversions are incremental, some would have happened regardless.
 That means your incremental ROAS (iROAS) is likely lower than the reported 1.5, not higher.
 The true value depends on how much lift YouTube actually provides beyond baseline demand."